Don’t Miss the Programmatic Audio Ride

 There are, however, a few points for you to remember when choosing a DSP:

-- Most DSPs out there have minimum spend requirements.
+- Most DSPs out there have a minimum spending requirement.
 Choose one that suits your budget the best.

 - Choose a DSP that gives you the flexibility to configure your targeting parameters and to reach the most relevant audience by incorporating both 1st-party and relevant 3rd-party audience data.